mfms-ncsu/galant-js/system-test-plan.md

 1. Run bfs on g-12; start at any node if undirected; at node 1 if directed; bfs does not have restart capability when some nodes are unreachable; also, the messages are a little out of sync with the algorithm actions.
 2. Run dfs on g-12; start anywhere if undirected; start at nodes 7, 4, and 1; also try an illegal starting point before choosing 4 (e.g. 11); dfs could be more informative about the edges it is exploring; and it could let you know when it's done (same for other search algorithms)
 3. Run dfs-scc on g-12, starting at node 3, then 1.
+Use the restart feature for the second run.
 4. During at least one of these runs, move nodes to see if the positions are preserved.

 ### Shortest paths